Copster Hill: History

 By the mid 18th century the Copster Hill estate seems to have been jointly owned by the Bent and Kershaw families, with both families having substantial properties on the estate.
 The Bent family occupied Gate Field House, owned by John Bent prior to his death in 1778, while the Kershaw family lived at Copster Hill.
 John Kershaw, the owner of the house in 1778, rebuilt Cospter Hill renaming it Copster House.

 Sometime before 1791 John Kershaw built a cotton mill. on land between what is now Copster Place and Copster House.
 (Copster House was recently demolished to make way for Cop Thorn estate.)
 The mill was small compared to later mills and probably used horses to power the machinery.
 However, by 1829 steam power had been introduced.
 The mill was notable for a 225 foot high chimney which was demolished in the 1930s.

 A number of cottages built during the 1820s, known as Copster Place, still survive today.
 Built for workers at the Copster Mill, the look of the cottages with the sandstone flagged roofs, colour washed front and back with old fashioned style of light fittings, give a quaint appearance more in keeping with the open countryside.
 The inconsistency between the cottages and their surroundings is the result of unprecedented industrial expansion with corresponding house building that swallowed up the green fields.

 Copster Hill was also a coal mining area and until the late 19th century a tram road existed between Copster Hill Colliery and Hollinwood where the coal was transported from the Hollinwood Branch Canal.

 Transport

-First Greater Manchester provides the following bus services along Hollins Road:
+Bee Network provides the following bus services along Hollins Road:

-180 providing services to Greenfield via Oldham and to Manchester via Failsworth.

 184 to Huddersfield via Oldham and Uppermill and to Manchester via Failsworth.

+84 to Grotton via Oldham with some services extending to Uppermill, and to Manchester via Failsworth.

-Stagecoach Manchester provides service 76 to Oldham and to Manchester via Limeside and Newton Heath.
+76 to Oldham and to Manchester via Limeside and Newton Heath.